androidessence/androidessence.com/_posts/2023-02-06-interface-naming-conventions.md

 ### Naming With Situation

 Sometimes, our implementation might always be specific to the same data source/dependency.
 We still may want to leverage interfaces because it helps with testing, or some other situation.
-In these moments, we can consider naming our interface based on the situation it is being used.
+In these moments, we can consider naming our interface based on the situation it is being used in.
 For example, consider we include some interface for Crashlytics initialization.
 In our production app, we can name it accordingly.

 ```kotlin
 interface CrashlyticsInitializer